polycrate/polycrate/docs/getting-started.md

 ### Automated installer

-Using the [Cloudstack installer](Installer.md) automates the process of downloading and moving the `cloudstack` binary to your `$PATH`.
+Using the polycrate installer automates the process of downloading and moving the `polycrate` binary to your `$PATH`.
 The installer automatically detects your operating system and architecture.

 === "curl"